 As the beautiful fall colors envelope Greater Fox Valley, it also means it’s time to prepare your home for the winter ahead.
-Luckily, weather forecasters are predicting a warmer winter for Illinois this 2018-2019, with more rains but below-average snowfall.

 Here are some useful tips on how to winter-proof your home.

 - Clean your gutters.
 Dirty, clogged gutters can trap water, which can freeze and seep into your home.
 Frozen water can also damage your gutters.
 If you have covered gutters, it’s still necessary to clean away any organic matter or grit from the roof that may have built up.
 Check your downspouts to ensure they’re carrying water away from your home’s foundation, ideally 10 feet away from the house.

 - Look for leaks and seal them.
 Leaks can cause warmed air to escape, which can lead your HVAC system to work harder.
 A good way to check for leaks is to hold a lighted candle or incense around places where leaks can form, such as around corners, near pipes, wires, and chimneys, and on windows and doorframes.
 If the smoke or candlelight flickers or sways, this could indicate a leak.
 Seal leaks with caulk, weather stripping, and foam fillers.
 You can also install window insulation and use a thick rug or rolled bath towels to seal gaps under doors.